limentum/limentum.github.io/_vestige/interlude-the-party.md

 I send the text, and close my phone, returning it to my pocket.
 As we walk down the road, we stew in the silence, the only auditory sounds coming from the party still close by, and the local crickets chirping.

 I won’t lie, as much as I usually appreciate quiet, this is the loudest silence I’ve ever been stuck in.
 It goes on for more than five minutes.
 I could tell he wanted to say something, and I was eager to find out whatever was going on that started this in the first place.
-But, like the coward I am, I try to lighten the mood.
+But, as the coward I am, I try to lighten the mood.

 "Hopefully that satisfies your quota for me going to parties with you for a while, cause I do not plan on having the energy for something like that again for at least a few months."
 I said, awkwardly laughing.
 He doesn’t respond, at least for a while, as he raises his hand, scratching the back of his neck nervously. "...Uhh, are you sure you don’t wanna talk about it?
 I mean-"

-"Can I tell you something?" he interrupted, his voice still cracking like it was in the bathroom.
+"Can I tell you something?" he interrupted, his voice still cracking as it was in the bathroom.

 "...Sure?"
 I replied, slightly confused.